Roburlion/working-heroku-python-template/README.md

 # Python: Getting Started

-This site is up at https://glacial-bastion-26482.herokuapp.com/
+This site is up at https://working-heroku-python-template.herokuapp.com/

+**All changes to this repo should be done on a dev branch!**

 This was created by following the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article.